benkrejci/on-air/README.md

 -   3x voltage regulator (LM317T) [25 for \$8 on Amazon](https://www.amazon.com/gp/product/B07VNNHWF9)
 -   _Optional_ heatsink for at least the red LM317 [12 for \$6 on Amazon](https://www.amazon.com/Insulator-Rubberized-Regulator-Transistor-20mmx15mmx11mm/dp/B07PGVZ7CJ)
 -   Resistors (1/4W)
+    -   For 3W LED regulators:
         -   3x 1kΩ (1 for each color)
         -   5x 20Ω (for red)
         -   4x 15Ω (2 for each of green and blue)
+    -   (Optional) for secondary "local status" LED:
+        -   1x 80Ω red
+        -   1x 120Ω green
+        -   1x 50Ω blue
 -   Buck converter (for powering Pi from 9v source) [6 for \$10 on Amazon](https://www.amazon.com/gp/product/B076H3XHXP)
 -   Switch/buttons
     -   I ended up going with momentary push buttons [like these colorful chonks for \$6 on Adafruit](https://www.adafruit.com/product/1009)
     -   But originally when I only had 2 statuses, I used an ON-OFF-ON rocker switch [I like this thicc boy (2 for \$13) but there are cheaper options](https://www.amazon.com/gp/product/B07PDQN6P8)
 -   Optional light sensor to automatically adjust brightness: [\$4.50 on Adafruit](https://www.adafruit.com/product/4681)
+-   Optional secondary "local status" RGB LED: [10 for \$7 on Amazon](https://www.amazon.com/gp/product/B0194Y6MW2)
 -   Some barrel jacks [5 for \$8 on Amazon](https://www.amazon.com/gp/product/B07C46XMPT)
 -   7.5-9V 1A DC power supply (any higher than 9V and you'll be dumping a lot of power into the LM317s as heat) [I used this 8.5V one \$8 on Amazon](https://www.amazon.com/gp/product/B08CH9C3K6)
 -   Some kind of enclosure, I cut up this wooden box [\$14 on Amazon](https://www.amazon.com/gp/product/B004I9SLEG)

-Total for the fully tricked out setup is ~\$100 for 2 boxes and you'll have spare parts.
+Total for the fully loaded out setup is ~\$100 for 2 boxes and you'll have spare parts.

 You can either print the PCB below (~\$15 for 5 boards with shipping; arrives in about a week from China) or use some blank prototyping boards.